marie202/GWL_and_Soil_Moisture/README.md

 # Groundwater Level and Soil Moisture Modeling with Deep Learning

 This repository implements a deep learning-based approach to simulate and analyze long-term groundwater level (GWL) dynamics, leveraging soil moisture and climate data, and static parameters.
-The modeling is inspired by [Wunsch et al. (2022)](https://doi.org/10.1038/s41467-022-28770-2) and utilizes a Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) hybrid architecture for time series prediction.
+The model utilizes a Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) hybrid architecture for time series prediction.

 doi of [Groundwater Level Data – Brandenburg, Germany (Zenodo)](https://doi.org/10.5281/zenodo.17233232)